gicalin/cloud-samples-itelo/README.md

 * Build and deploy the Java service by choosing *Run -> Run as -> Java application* from the context menu of the srv folder.
 To test the service, click the URL displayed in the Run Console.
 Use the endpoint of the service *clouds.products.CatalogService* to call $metadata or CRUD requests.

-* Test the UI by choosing *Run -> Run as -> SAP Fiori Launchpad Sandbox* from the context menu of the app folder.
+* Test the UIs by choosing *Run -> Run as -> SAP Fiori Launchpad Sandbox* from the context menu of the ui-iteloCatalog folder.
 Click on the app tile to launch the application.

 ## Known Issues

 * The read only field _Availability_ is enabled occasionally when creating a new Product.

-* Requesting reviews on the product object page causes a CDSRuntimeException.INTERNAL_ERROR when using SAP HANA 2.0 SPS 0.

-* When running the module "srv" as Java Application the log shows "CfDeployException: Failed to deploy application".
-In the file "mta.yaml", change all occurrences of "itelo-java" to "srv".
-Repeat build and run.
+* Non-Draft issues:
+  * The read only field _Availability_ is enabled occasionally when creating a new Product.
+  * "Save" can be clicked despite _not null_ fields containing empty values in edit mode but no backend request is sent.

 ## Support